Workshop 2025 Overview

 Anders Benson - Culinary Occupation Jam Sesh: Best Methods for Getting Students Into the Kitchen!

 This session will focus on helping guides look at their occupational work with students and see how cooking and the culinary arts can contribute to their program of work and study.
-Anders is passionate about helping students and guides access scientific disciplines through cooking (physics, chemistry, energy/waves, and wants to help you do the same; see examples of this occupational work in action, and get resources to help you start to plan your own structures, lessons, and spaces to make it happen in your school program.
+Anders is passionate about helping students and guides across scientific disciplines through cooking (physics, chemistry, energy/waves) and wants to help you do the same.
+In this session, you will see examples of this occupational work in action, and get resources to help you start to plan your own structures, lessons, and spaces to make it happen in your school program.
 With a combination of real-life examples, standards-aligned curriculum, and time to ask questions and brainstorm, you'll be able to start getting students into the kitchen and excited about this meaningful work.

 1:15 - 1:30 PM Eastern Time